France Receives the Prettiest Trophy in Quidditch

 It is hard to believe that only three of the twelve teams had played a competitive international match before this tournament, while Spain and Ireland even had no club team presence at the recent European Quidditch Cup.
 Organizers were sympathetic to the relative inexperience of the teams and allowed a half-time break in some matches to provide adequate hydration and exposure reduction for lesser adept teams.
 The Sarteano weather provided a lot of heat and humidity, as well as an actual storm that delayed play for about an hour on the first day.

-Expected forces UK and France easily pushed the competition around on Day 1.
+Expected forces France and the United Kingdom easily pushed the competition around on Day 1.
 In Group I (Belgium, Catalonia, France, Poland, Spain, and Turkey) France’s closest competitor was Belgium, who, they played in the Games’ first match, which ended in a 150* – 50 victory.
 Turkey set itself up for an important Day 2 clash with Belgium after beating Catalonia, Poland, and Spain.
 Poland struggled to put points on the board but showed great improvement as the team played stronger competitors later in the day.
 Spain had trouble keeping up but remained in sight of a quarter final position, and Catalonia almost caught Turkey by surprise in its first match, losing to a Snitch grab 100* – 80.

 — IQA European Games (@IQAEuroGames) July 25, 2015